Solvang holds council meeting to discuss proposed ban on commercial pot grows

 Agriculture 1 Zones are areas that are anywhere between 1 and up to 40 acres of land.

-“It's really about maintaining the quality of life for the residents that live here.
-There is a lot of concerns around odor, traffic, water, public safety,” said the Mayor or Solvang Ryan Toussaint.
+"It's really about maintaining the quality of life for the residents that live here.
+There is a lot of concerns around odor, traffic, water, public safety," said Solvang Mayor Ryan Toussaint.

-Mayor Toussaint says with frequent water shortages in Santa Ynez Valley grows would impede.
+Toussaint says with frequent water shortages in the Santa Ynez Valley, grows would impede.

-“So you have all these things that can really drain a lot of the local resource for water and that starts competing with our potable water sources,” noted Toussaint.
+"So you have all these things that can really drain a lot of the local resource for water and that starts competing with our potable water sources," said Toussaint.

 "So I think the smell is so bad that people will stop coming to Solvang.
 Because mostly the shoppers we get are from out of town," said Solvang Shoe Store manager Romy Chavarria.

-If the resolution passes it will be sent to the Board of Supervisors for tomorrow's hearing on cannabis regulations.
+The resolution will now be sent to the Board of Supervisors for Tuesday's hearing on cannabis regulations.